PurplePachyderm/tensorslow/README.md

 ## Examples

 Before running the MNIST example, you must download the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-You can do this by using the provided script (from the root of this repository) :
+You can do this by running the provided script (once again, from the root of this repository) :

 `bash examples/get-mnist.sh`

-This will create a `bin/mnist` folder containing the uncompressed dataset for both training and testing phases.
+This will create an `examples/mnist` folder containing the uncompressed dataset for both training and testing phases.

 ## Requirements